edge-group-polito/Side-Channel-Dojo/README.md

 - [ ] Docker of the environment

 ## TO CHECK:
-- a lot of registers in cw305_reg_ascon.sv are unused and seems useless to do (asap):
+- a lot of registers in cw305_reg_ascon.sv are unused and can be removed (to do asap)